bricolsoftconsulting/WebViewIssue17535Fix/README.md

    If using Eclipse, also make sure that you change the Android target in the project properties.

-6. Add the appropriate permissions to your manifest, as shown below:
+6. Add the appropriate webview permissions to your manifest, as shown below:

     ```java
     <uses-permission android:name="android.permission.INTERNET" />